orbuculum-app/orbuculum-python-client/docs/CustomApi.md

 # **update_custom_records**
 > UpdateCustomRecordsResponse update_custom_records(update_custom_records_request)

-Update records in custom table
+Update record in custom table by ID

-Updates existing records in a custom table by matching a specific column value.
+Updates an existing record in a custom table by its ID.
+The table must have an 'id' column.
 The 'c_' prefix is added automatically to table name if not present.
 You can update any columns that exist in the target table.

 ### Example